Graduate Makes Waves in School of Science

 Marine biology first showed signs as a field of study in 1200 BC when the Phoenicians used the stars to track their ocean voyages.
 A more definitive recording of the science didn’t happen until around 380 BC in Greece when Aristotle, known as the father of marine biology, identified a variety of species.

-Fast forward over 2,000 years and nearly 5,000 miles west on the campus of Monmouth University, and one marine chemist in particular is still searching, quietly, for answers in our waterways.
+Fast forward over 2,000 years and nearly 5,000 miles west on the campus of Monmouth University, and one marine chemist in particular has made significant strides in research as an undergraduate to find answers to these age old questions.
 Considering oceans cover about 71 percent of the Earth’s surface, his findings could have a profound impact.
-Pete Chace, a 2012 Summer Research Program participant who attained a bachelor’s degree in biology and chemistry in May 2015, is a standout student who embraces exploration and analysis.
+Pete Chace, a 2012 Summer Research Program participant who attained a bachelor’s degree in biology and chemistry in May 2015, is a standout alumnus who embraces exploration and analysis.

 From long-term plankton studies in Barnegat Bay to researching in Seattle for the National Oceanic and Atmospheric Administration’s Earth-Oceans Interactions Group to a presentation in Spain showing the geochemical impacts of shallow volcanic gas vents on coral reefs, the young academic career of this New Jersey native could never be called lackluster.